openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 TBD

 ## Using SwiftOnFile
-It is assumed that you are still using 'tempauth' as authnetication method, which is default in SAIO deployment.
+It is assumed that you are still using 'tempauth' as authentication method, which is default in SAIO deployment.

 #### Get the token
 ~~~